joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ### Expressions

 All the code we've written in this lesson has consisted of <b>expressions</b>.
-An expression is anything that produces a value. `1 + 2` is an expression - it produces the value `3`.
-And `1 + 2 + 3 + 4` is also an expression, as well as `1 === 1`, which produces the boolean value `true`.
+An expression is anything that returns a value. `1 + 2` is an expression - it returns the value `3`.
+And `1 + 2 + 3 + 4` is also an expression, as well as `1 === 1`, which returns the boolean value `true`.
 The proccess of producing a value from an expression is called <b>evaluation</b>.
 This process can be simple, as in the case of `1 + 2` (simply add the two numbers).
 But in some cases the evaluation can take multiple steps.
 The computer can only perform operations on two values at a time.
 In the case of `1 + 2 + 3 + 4`, one and two will be added first, then their result will be added to `3`, etc. We will use the arrow  `->` as a symbol for <i>evaluates to</i>.

 * `1 + 2 + 3 + 4`
 * -> `3 + 3 + 4`